Ravencoin Pools: 5 of The Best Places to Mine RVN in 2024

 - Pool Uptime: Pretty fundamental requirement.
 You can only earn RVN hashing with a pool when the pool is running.
 Mining pools are also prime targets for DDoS attacks and are hence subjected to long periods of downtime.
 It therefore makes sense to use a mining pool that has a good record when it comes to historical up-time (preferably close to 100%).
 Suprnova is one of the few Ravencoin pools that disclose their up-time so that is indeed quite a positive sign.

-- Fees: Another really fundamental factor that will impact your profitability is the fee that the pool will charge.
-From the above pools, it seems that Ravenminer has the lowest fees to mine RVN.
+- Fees: Another fundamental factor that will impact your profitability is the fee that the pool will charge.

 - Payout Conditions: As we have seen above, there are numerous different options when it comes to payout structure at the pool.
-Some RVN pools will also have minimum payout requirements so these are an important consideration to think about before you start hashing there.
+Some RVN pools will also have minimum payout requirements so these are important considerations to think about before you start hashing there.

-There are other smaller pools you can join, but most find less than 1 block per day.
-You could join one of these smaller pools to help promote decentralization.
+There are other smaller pools you can join to help promote decentralization.
 And maybe with your hash power that smaller pool will begin finding a block a day.

-If you do choose to go with one of the pools I’ve listed above its usually best to choose a smaller pool, but there’s enough decentralization in Ravencoin that it wouldn’t hurt if you decided to use Suprnova.cc as long as their hash power remains below 25%.
+If you do choose to go with one of the pools I’ve listed above, it is usually best to choose a smaller pool, but there’s enough decentralization in Ravencoin that it wouldn’t hurt if you decided to use Suprnova.cc as long.

 Disclaimer: These are the writer’s opinions and should not be considered investment advice.
 Readers should do their own research.